Unity-Technologies/com.autodesk.fbx/docs/README.txt

 Copyright (c) 2017 Unity Technologies.
 All rights reserved.

-See LICENSE.txt file in the project root for full license information.
+See LICENSE.txt file in the package root for full license information.

 **Version**: